 - 1. Turn the Engine Control Switch to the OFF position. - 2.
-Close the fuel valves, and put the battery switch in the OFF position if the unit will be off for an extended period.
+Close the sea cock and fuel valves, and put the battery switch in the OFF position if the unit will be off for an extended period.

 NOTE: Do not turn the battery switch to OFF while the engine is running.